enricobackup/library-in-py/README.md

 # library-in-py
-a library manager using py. still working on search methods...
+a library manager using py.
+features:
+User and book managment, system to borrow and return a book as well